-Oleo's product portfolio has expanded since then to include elevator buffers, industrial buffers, end stop solutions and supporting products and services.
+Oleo's product portfolio has expanded since then to include elevator buffers, industrial buffers, buffer stop solutions and supporting products and services.
 Testing is done at our factory in Coventry using specialist test rigs developed by Oleo alongside mathematical algorithms that can simulate the linear and non-linear dynamic energy absorption characteristics of our products.
 This combination of physical testing matched by mathematical analysis enabled Oleo to maintain leading edge products and simulation software.

 Research and development is ongoing at Oleo leading to innovation such as deforming element technology, valve design to accommodate a specific client requirement, new elevator buffers and 3D simulation software.